Corinne Schroeder: PWHL San Jose (2026–present)

-International play
+International

 As a member of the Canadian national under-18 team, Schroeder won a silver medal at the 2017 IIHF U18 Women's World Championship.
-She did not see any ice time during the tournament, serving as third netminder behind starters Danika Ranger and Édith D'Astous-Moreau.

 Schroeder was invited to the Hockey Canada National Women's Development Team Summer Camps in 2020, 2021, and 2022, and has also participated in a number of other national women's development team events, first in 2018.